deepfryed/chuck/README.md

 Go to [http://localhost:8081/](http://localhost:8081/) or whatever url chuck displays.

+## Chuck SSL CA

+Chuck uses a self-signed certificate to construct SSL certificates on the fly.
+This will trigger warnings in your browser or applications.

+To get around those, add Chuck's cerificate as a trusted authority in your browser or mobile device.

+* iPhone, Android: navigate to the CA url displayed on console when you run Chuck
+* Firefox, etc: Add `certs/server.crt` to your trusted certificates list
+* openssl: Copy `certs/server.crt` to your openssl certs directory and create a symlink to it called `39354d07.0`

 ## Notes

 * The proxy always intercepts SSL requests even if there is no remap of request, this is not ideal.